Poincar\'e inequalities on Carnot Groups and spectral gap of Schr\"odinger operators: Abstract

 \section{Abstract}

 In this work we give a sufficient condition under which the global Poincar\'{e} inequality on Carnot groups holds true for a large family of probability measures absolutely continuous with respect to the Lebesgue measure.
-The density of such probability measure is given in terms of homogeneous quasi-norm on the group.
-We provide examples to which our condition applies including the most known families of Carnot groups.
-This, in particular, allows to extend the results in the previous work \cite{CFZ21}.
-A consequence of our result is that the associated Schr\"{o}dinger operators have a spectral gap.
+Additionally, we show that the global Poincar\'{e} inequality holds true on any Carnot group for a certain choice of a probability measure adapted to the structure of each Carnot group, and whose formula is explicitly given.
+Consequently, we extend the results of the previous work (M. Chatzakou, S. Federico, and B. Zegarlinski, \textit{$q$-Poincar\'e inequalities on Carnot groups with a filiform Lie algebra}, Potential Anal.
+60 (2024)) targeted on filiform Carnot groups to any Carnot group.
+As a result, the Schr\"{o}dinger operators associated with the density of the considered probability measure have a spectral gap.